-It's likely The Polar Express will appear on one of the UK free-to-air channels, but in case you miss it you can watch it again through Amazon.
-Its live action animation never fails to impress and the story is just as enchanting.
+The live action animation of The Polar Express never fails to impress and the story is just as enchanting.
 It follows an unnamed boy who, dressed in his pyjamas, boards a magical train headed for the North Pole.
 Whilst on the train he meets an assortment of characters, including Santa, with the majority voiced by Tom Hanks.

 It's A Wonderful Life

 Considered by many to not just one of the best Christmas films, but also one of the greatest films of all time.
 It follows the story of George Bailey, who wants to take his own life on Christmas Eve.
 A guardian angel is sent to show him all the good things he's done in his life and how people would be had he not been born.